 - 1. Remove wing from box.
 Take care that no staple damages the bag or the sail during this operation. - 2.
 Unzip bag - 3.
 Remove all wing straps.
 Remove padding from control bar and rear leading edges. - 4.
 Unfold the ends of the sail - 5.
-Rotate the wing so that it is lying flat on the ground on the unfolded A-frame - 6.
-Spread both leading edges approximately 1⁄2 meter. - 7.
+Assemble the control bar on the revolving base fixed to the left A-frame strut with the screw CHC 6-40-12 (B064110), washers, Nylstop nut, Loctite 243 Threadlocker glue and with the push pin on the right side (refer to drawing D170110).
+Close the leather protections. - 6.
+Rotate the wing so that it is lying flat on the ground - 7.
+Spread both leading edges approximately 1/2 meter. - 8.
 Insert rear leading edges in the tip openings of the sail with the plastic lugs at the rear of the tubes positioned horizontally and to the inside.

-The two rear parts of the leading edges are not identical.
-A sticker on the tube indicates whether it is a right (D) or left (G).
-An inversion can have serious consequences because it modifies the tip angle resulting in negative twisting of the tips and strong longitudinal instability.

-- 8. Finish sliding the rear leading edges in the front part.
+Note the indications "Right" & "Left" on the tubes. - 9.
+Finish sliding the rear leading edges in the front part.
 Turn slightly and push in order to line up the half-hole and the horizontal bolt connecting the crossbar on the front part of the leading edge.
 Make sure that the plastic lugs at the rear of the tubes are face-to-face.
-Once installed the rear leading edge slot should be located on the channel horizontal bolt. it should be impossible to rotate the leading edge, if correctly assembled. - 9.
+Once installed the rear leading edge slot should be located on the channel horizontal bolt. it should be impossible to rotate the leading edge, if correctly assembled. - 10.
 Remove the self-tapping screws B 199010 (Refer to drawing OP10-23CA) which hold the sail on the leading edge at the nose of the wing.
-This way, the sail will move back easily.

-10. Attach the sail to the tip sleeves with 4 screws FHC 6-75-13 (B167510) (Refer to drawing OP10-22VO).
+This way, the sail will move back easily. - 11.
+Attach the sail to the tip sleeves with 4 screws FHC 6-75-13 (B167510) (Refer to drawing OP10-22VO).
 Note the indications "Right" & "Left" on the tubes.
 Make sure that the aluminum guide that allows the setting of the sail's tension is facing the slot in the sleeves, at the end of the leading edge.
 To make things easier, use a screwdriver to line up the sail with the foremost drilling and slide the screw in the back.
 Remove the screwdriver to insert the screw in the front.
 Figure 3-1 & Figure 3-2.
 Apply the Threadlock glue to the nuts and tighten the Nylstop bolts.

-- 11. Gradually open the leading edges to the maximum, while checking that the lateral cables tighten correctly at the ends without loops nor blocking the neoprene openings in the sail.
+- 12. Gradually open the leading edges to the maximum, while checking that the lateral cables tighten correctly at the ends without loops nor blocking the neoprene openings in the sail.
 Proceed in small steps, returning to the nose of the wing to pull the sail forward and insure that the central battens remain in the right position on the screws of the leading edges.
 Return them to their place as necessary.
-Figure 3-3. - 12.
-Assemble the control bar on the revolving base fixed to the left A-frame strut with the screw CHC 6-40-09 (B064109), washers, Nylstop nut, Loctite 243 Threadlocker glue and with the push pin on the right side (refer to drawing D170115).
-Close the leather protections. - $oldsymbol{0}$ The drilling corresponding to the push-pin is slightly larger diameter than the screw side.
+Figure 3-3 - 13.
+Unfold the wing as described in the pilot operating hand book.
+Do not assemble the last straight battens at the ends of the wing nor the tip fins. - 14.
+Reassemble the self-tapping nose screws B 199010.
+Figure 3-4